CEI-lab/ece3400-2018/docs/lab4.md

   Click **Finish**

   13. Go to *File>Open>folder_your_project_is_in*, and you should be able to open your *nameyouchose*_inst.v file.
 Pasting this into your top level module will allow you access to these clock signals.
-Remember to input 50MHz.
+Remember to input 50MHz, and then create wires for each of the outputs.

   You'll want to assign the 24MHz output to a GPIO pin, for Team Arduino to use.